nmwalsh/rekognition-101/README.md

 _Substitute your acccess key ID and secret access key for your_access_key_id and your_secret_access_key._

-- Save the `credentials` file and delete the CSV file.
+- Save the `credentials` file and delete the older CSV file.

 ## 4. Application Code